kramhcan/FYP/README.md

 # FYP
+This is my final year project at Asia Pacific University
 ## MEAN + Flask for model prediction
 *** THE ROUTES CONFIGURATION CHANGED AFTER THE DEPLOYMENT COMMIT, I FORGOT TO OMMIT THOSE CHANGES ***
 ### Setup Flask backend